 Research published today describes how another “luminous” galaxy was likely engulfed by the Large Magellanic Cloud some three to five billion years ago.
-ICRAR Masters student Benjamin Armstrong, the lead author on the study, said most stars in the Large Magellanic Cloud rotate clockwise around the centre of the galaxy.
+ICRAR Masters student Benjamin Armstrong, the lead author on the study, said most stars in the Large Magellanic Cloud rotate clockwise around the center of the galaxy.
 But, unusually, some stars rotate anti-clockwise.

-“For a while, it was thought that these stars might have come from its companion galaxy, the Small Magellanic Cloud,” Mr Armstrong said.
+“For a while, it was thought that these stars might have come from its companion galaxy, the Small Magellanic Cloud,” Mr. Armstrong said.
 “Our idea was that these stars might have come from a merger with another galaxy in the past.”

 Stars in the Large Magellanic Cloud (blue) and a counter-rotating dwarf galaxy (red) as they merge over 1.4 billion years.
 The direction of rotation for each galaxy has been highlighted by a selected star (yellow).
 Ben Armstrong, ICRAR/UWA.

 The Magellanic Clouds can be seen in the night sky with the naked eye and have been observed by ancient cultures for thousands of years.
 The Large Magellanic Cloud is a relatively small 160,000 light years away from us, while the Small Magellanic Cloud is around 200,000 light years away.